 India government wins upper house vote on retail reform

-The win came about after the regional Bahujan Samaj Party's 15 MPs voted with the government, which does not have a majority in the chamber.
+Friday's win in the upper house came after the regional Bahujan Samaj Party's 15 MPs voted with the government, which does not have a majority in the chamber.

 The BSP said it supported the government because the move was not binding on states.